Algo-Trade-Analytics/monaco-pine-validator/docs/MIXED-INDENTATION-FIX.md

 ### **Playground Tests**
 - ✅ Detects indentation errors consistently
-- ✅ Allows mixing tabs/spaces across scopes
+- ✅ Allows mixing tabs/spaces across scopes and even on the same line (no hard error)
-- ✅ Rejects mixing tabs/spaces on same line
+- ⚠️ Surfaces a PSI02 warning when both indentation styles exist so users can tidy up if desired

 ## 📚 **Pine Script Documentation**